 inventory control, inventory forms, sale and distribution of linked bingo paper, distribution of electronic bingo devices, and process for transferring gambling funds from licensed organizations;

-the linked bingo game to be conducted, rules of play, prize levels, and procedure to verify winning bingos and to pay winners;
+the linked bingo game to be conducted, rules of play, prize levels, procedure to verify winning bingos and to pay winners, and procedure for handling ineligible winners;

 marketing and promotion plan;